stefanov-sm/pg_xmlspreadsheet/README.md

 __NB__: Placeholders are rewritten into runtime expressions that _always_ return type `text`.
 This is why they may need to be explicitly cast (i.e. `__FROM__::integer, __TO__::integer` in the example below).

-Optional __arg_parameters__ is JSON with parameters' names/values, i.e. `{"from":15, "to":100015, "pattern":"%3%"}`.
+Optional __arg_parameters__ is JSON with parameters' names/values, e.g.
+`{"from":15, "to":100015, "pattern":"%3%"}`
 Parameters' names are K&R case-insesnitive identifiers.

 Example: